endre90/ros1_launch_utils/README.md

 source /home/username/catkin_ws/devel/setup.bash
 exec "$@"
 ```
-and save it in the remote machine's ros workspace's src folder.
+and save it in the remote machine's ros workspace folder.

 6. Make that file executable with:
 ```